-Jarrett Walker + Associates (JWA) is leading the complete redesign of the bus network in and around Dublin, Ireland as part of the National Transport Authority’s (NTA) BusConnects program.
+Jarrett Walker + Associates (JWA) led the complete redesign of the bus network in and around Dublin, Ireland as part of the National Transport Authority’s (NTA) BusConnects project in 2017 and 2018.

-This network redesign is intended to create the conditions for significantly higher bus ridership in the Dublin Metropolitan Area.
-After a comprehensive analysis of the existing network, JWA proposed four main strategies to make the service as useful as possible to the largest possible number of people:
+The purpose of the network redesign was to increase bus ridership in the Dublin Metropolitan Area, which encompasses over 1.4 million people over several counties.
+After a comprehensive analysis of the existing network, JWA proposed four main strategies to make the service more useful to a greater number of people:

 - Organize most radial services into super-frequent spines